France opts for 3rd shots, not lockdown, to fight new wave - NewsBreak

 France opts for 3rd shots, not lockdown, to fight new wave

-PARIS (AP) — France launched a plan Thursday to give COVID-19 booster shots to all adults, as it opted against a further lockdown or curfew to help combat a worrying uptick in infections in the country.
+France has launched a plan Thursday to give COVID-19 booster shots to all adults, as it opted against a further lockdown or curfew to help combat a worrying uptick in infections in the country.

-Coronavirus infections have jumped in France over the last few days, with daily new cases rising above the 30,000 mark, and virus-related hospitalizations and deaths are again rising.
+Coronavirus infections have peaked in France over the last few days, with daily new cases rising above the 30,000 mark.

 French Health Minister Olivier Veran laid out the plans during a press conference in which he announced a reduction in the time gap between second and third shots from six to five months.
 He said France already has enough vaccines to launch the nationwide booster campaign.